The Game Plan (The Perfect Life)

 Financial stability – check

-Artistic fulfillment (music, art, writing) – check
+Artistic fulfilment (music, art, writing) – check

 Marriage – check